Frequently Asked Questions

 No. However, the residence halls do have vending machines.
 If you have medicine or other health-related items that need to be refrigerated, please indicate this in the special needs section during registration, or notify us prior to arriving on campus.
 Special arrangements can easily be made if we receive advance notice.

-I have food allergies.
+I have food allergies or other dietary requests.
 What special precautions are taken in the dining hall?

-MSU Culinary Services operates the dining halls and is experienced with accommodating food allergies.
+MSU Culinary Services operates the dining halls and is experienced with accommodating food allergies or other dietary requests.
 If you have food allergies or intolerances, or are required to follow a special diet, the dining staff can provide resources and information to help you make safe choices while still having a great dining experience.
 Our Culinary Services team identifies the eight major allergens on our menu items: milk, eggs, soy, nuts, tree nuts, fish, shellfish and wheat.
 They also indicate items including alcohol, beef and pork.

 What is the cancellation policy?

-If individuals need to cancel, a request for a full refund must be made in writing no later than 5 p.m.
-ET April 15, 2023 and will result in a $50 administrative fee.
+If individuals need to cancel, a request for a full refund must be made in writing and will result in a $50 administrative fee.
 We are unable to issue any refunds after this date since we have already incurred the majority of the expenses for Grandparents University.
 As a self-funded program, no public funds are used, therefore, refunds after the cancellation date are not possible.
 Please consider this carefully when registering.

 If something unexpected happens after the cancellation date and I’m unable to attend, why can’t I get a refund?

 Many of the costs associated with the program are incurred prior to the program.

 Can I send a substitute person in my place?

 Substitutions are allowed only if the substitute completes all the necessary forms and returns them to us signed at least 30 days prior to the program start date.
 Substitutes must be in the same age group (adult or child) of the person they are replacing.